Tips for writing your own wedding vows

 Pretend like you’re the only two people in the room

 Yes, there could be 100+ people watching you, but write your vows as if you’re just talking to your person.
-It’s a cheesy line, but “pretend like you’re the only ones in the room” is solid vow writing advice.
+It’s a cheesy line, but “pretend like you’re the only ones in the room” is solid vow-writing advice.

-You can get personal without adding too much detail; maybe even throw in a few inside jokes only your partner would understand.
+You can get personal without adding too much detail; maybe even throw in a few inside jokes only your partner will understand.
 Vows don’t have to be the serious prose you’re used to hearing.
 They can just be you telling your partner why you love them, and how excited you are to spend your life with them.

 How to write your own wedding vows: Answer your own questions

 If you’re having trouble writing, make a list of questions and then answer them.
 This is a great way to inspire yourself based on facts that you already know.
 Here are a few good ones:

 - Where did you meet?

 - When was the first time he or she said: “I love you”?

 - What was your first impression when you met?